hmahmud42/bc_tech_intro/docs/bc_proto_implementation.md

 ## The Local Interface

 The local interface can be started by opening the file `local_interface_client.html`.
 You will need to have one instance of this open per client.
-This interface is fairly basic and lets you add transactions to a node, retrieve the blockchain stored in the current node and the unadded transactions in the current node.
+This interface is fairly basic and lets you add transactions to a node, retrieve the blockchain stored in the current node and the un-added transactions in the current node.

 <p align="center">
   <img src="./figures/local_interface.png" />